diegoballarin-reason/frictions/README.md

 ## Naming the model

 Most of this work was done with Claude, and Claude is named wherever the episode is Claude's.
-Where the literature documents the same behaviour across vendors — positional degradation over long inputs,[^a] sycophancy under preference training,[^b] the limits of unaided self-correction[^c] — it is described as a family trait rather than one company's fault.
+Where the literature documents the same behaviour across vendors — positional degradation over long inputs (Liu et al., 2024), sycophancy under preference training (Sharma et al., 2024), the limits of unaided self-correction (Huang et al., 2024) — it is described as a family trait rather than one company's fault.
 The distinction is not diplomacy.
 Attributing a general failure mode to a single system would make the diagnosis wrong.

-[^a]: N. F. Liu et al., *Lost in the Middle: How Language Models Use Long Contexts*, TACL 2024, arXiv:2307.03172.
-See 01.
-[^b]: M. Sharma et al., *Towards Understanding Sycophancy in Language Models*, ICLR 2024, arXiv:2310.13548.
-See 02.
-[^c]: J. Huang et al., *Large Language Models Cannot Self-Correct Reasoning Yet*, ICLR 2024, arXiv:2310.01798.
-See 02.

 ## Method